micheleangioni/node-messagebrokers/readme.md

 ## <a name="usage"></a>Usage

-**Instantiating a Client**
+**Instantiating the Client**

-Instantiation is the same for all clients.
+Instantiation is similar for all clients.
 In order to create an instance, it's enough to provide the topic list when using the client factory:

 ```js